nyorain/dlg/README.md

 ![Here should a beautiful picture of dlg in action be erected.
 What a shame!](docs/examples/example.png)

 Note though that dlg can be used without weird dummy messages as well.
-Building the sample can be enabled by passing the 'sample' argument as true to meson.
+Building the sample can be enabled by passing the 'sample' argument as true to meson (meson <build dir> -Dsample=true).

 __Contributions of all kind are welcome, this is nothing too serious though (kinda like life)__